Swinject/Swinject/Documentation/InjectionPatterns.md

 }
 ```

-Note that the actual type of `AnimalType` passed to the initializer of `PetOwner` is automatically resolved by Swinject when `PetOwner` instance is created.
+Note that the actual type of `AnimalType` passed to the initializer of `PetOwner` is automatically resolved by Swinject when the `PetOwner` instance is created:

 ## Property Injection

-Property Injection is a pattern to pass a dependency to a dependent instance by its setter property.
-Property Injection is appropriate if the dependency is optional to the dependent instance.
+_Property injection_ is a pattern to pass a dependency to a dependent instance via a setter property.
+Property injection is appropriate if the dependency is optional to the dependent instance.

-The following code defines Property Injection to `PetOwner2`.
+The following code defines property injection to `PetOwner2`:

 ```swift
 let container = Container()